Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 #### `pop rdi ; ret` gadget

-Now, we have to fins the address of the ROP gadget.
+Now, we have to find the address of the ROP gadget.

 ```
 hacker@return-oriented-programming~chain-of-command-easy:/$ ROPgadget --binary /challenge/chain-of-command-easy | grep "pop rdi ; ret"